IzODA/IzODA.github.io/docs/spark/spark.md

 ##Installation and Customization

-Instructions about how to install and customize Apache Spark are in the chapters 2 and 3 of the <a href="https://www-304.ibm.com/servers/resourcelink/svc00100.nsf/pages/izodav110sc279033/$file/azk1a100.pdf" target="_blank">IzODA Installation and Customization Guide.</a>
+Refer to the <a href="https://www.ibm.com/support/knowledgecenter/" target="_blank">IBM Knowledge Center</a> for installation and customization instructions.
+The guides can be downloaded via <a href="https://www.ibm.com/support/knowledgecenter/SS3H8V_1.1.0/com.ibm.izoda.v1r1.izodalp/izoda.htm" target="_blank">PDF or TOC here.</a> Further instructions about how to install and customize Apache Spark are in chapters 2 and 3 of the <a href="https://www-304.ibm.com/servers/resourcelink/svc00100.nsf/pages/izodav110sc279033/$file/azk1a100.pdf" target="_blank">IzODA Installation and Customization Guide.</a>

 ##Verify Your Installation

 We have created a collection of small sample applications which you can run to verify that Spark is installed and configured properly, and works with the other components of IzODA.
-Please choose one of the Install Verification Programs (IVPs) from our docs to ensure your configuration is correct.
+Please choose one of the Install Verification Programs (IVPs) from the <a href="https://www.ibm.com/support/knowledgecenter/en/SS3H8V_1.1.0/com.ibm.izoda.v1r1.azka100/topics/azkic_c_partverify.htm" target="_blank">IBM Knowledge Center.</a>

 ##Reference Material